gopinathsjsu/individual-project-jaineil/README.md

 I have used two design patterns as follows:

 - Singleton (Creational Design Pattern)
+  - All the major app methods are invoked in Main class as methods.
+We make Main class a Singleton.
-- Chain of Responsibility (Behavioral Design Pattern)
+- Factory (Creational Design Pattern)
+  - Used this pattern to hide the output generator logic from the client (in our case, the Billing class)